lf-energy/tsc-template/GOVERNANCE.md

-*NOTE: This document is intended to provide an example governance structure for any Open Mainframe Project project to consider as a starting point.
-All projects hosted by Open Mainframe Project are not bound by these governance polices, but in absence of any prior governance structure should consider this as a recommended structure*
+*NOTE: This document is intended to provide an example governance structure for any LF Energy Foundation project to consider as a starting point.
+All projects hosted by LF Energy Foundation are not bound by these governance polices, but in absence of any prior governance structure should consider this as a recommended structure*

 # Overview

 This project aims to be governed in a transparent, accessible way for the benefit of the community.
 All participation in this project is open and not bound to corporate affilation.
-Participants are bound to the project's [Code of Conduct](code_of_conduct.md).
+Participants are bound to the project's [Code of Conduct].

 # Project roles